Discover the best watercolour paint brands and the differences between each in this comprehensive guide.

 Lukas is a relatively inexpensive and less well known compared to some other brands.
 Watercolour paint is manufactured in 24ml tubes and the average price for this size is around £9.75.
 However you can often find them on sale from suppliers like Jacksons.
 The large tube size is great for artists who use a lot of paint—you won’t need to worry about running out quickly.

 48 of their 70 colours are made with single pigments, these will give you clean mixes.
 All colours are made with maximum lightfast ratings.

 Lukas provide a large range of blue and green colours, with two different types of turquoise.
 They also label their primary colours, so if your approach to painting is to buy a limited palette of colours in larger tubes (so you can mix all of your shades and tones) then Lukas could be a great choice.

 Attributes: pearlescent properties, artists can create shimmery effects

-Something a little different for the list, these watercolours all contain mica.
-Mica is a mineral dust—when added to the watercolour binder it can create opalescent and shimmery effects that appear metallic.
+Something a little different for the list as these watercolours all contain mica.
+Mica is a mineral dust—paint makers add it to the watercolour binder to create opalescent and shimmery effects that appear metallic.

-These paints can be used in exactly the same way as regular watercolours, just apply them, thinned with water to paper with a brush.
+Use these paints in exactly the same way as regular watercolours, just apply them, thinned with water to paper with a brush.